The article will focus on the evolution of the Web, mainly Web 3.0 examples and architecture, to understand how it can reshape the world as we see it.

 - Big corporations and organizations lose power to influence big corporations.

-Decentralized social networks are a great idea and can change how we think, share and communicate.
-However, many experts question its real-world implementation and wonder if they will work or not.
+Decentralized social networks are a great idea and can change how we think, share, and communicate.
+However, many experts question its real-world implementation and wonder if it will work or not.
 For now, we can only wait and see what they hold and offer in the near future.

 When it comes to the exchange services, centralization is not at all effective.
 The biggest failure that we can see is when the exchange Mt.
 Gox got hacked.
 The hack cost them $460 million worth of bitcoin in 2014.
 Its value would be at least 1000 times more now.

-Decentralized exchanges are slowly growing in popularity as they provide seamless user trade experience without worrying about any hacks or transparency.
+Decentralized exchanges are slowly growing in popularity as they provide a seamless user trade experience without worrying about any hacks or transparency.
 This also means that there is no centralized authority and no conflict of interest from the owner’s side.
+They mainly use many decentralized finance applications to streamline their services.
 As we already know that the Web 3.0 depends on trust, it is all about decentralized exchange.
 Let’s list some of the few decentralized exchange services out there.

 This concludes decentralized cryptocurrency Web 3.0 websites.
 The examples that we listed fit the Web 3.0 examples.